tonytypes/assassinator/README.md

-# Brewsion
+# Default

-This is the sample application for Brewsion.
-Fuse beers and help find the next black and tan.
+This is a default application that includes the following gems:
+- devise
+- simple_form
+- bootstrap

+And the following modifications:
+- pg for production environment (for heroku)
+- removed password recovery option

 by Tony Ruiz